cyrusn/score2grade/README.md

 ## Subjects

 ### Core Subjects

 Core subjects include _Chinese_, _English_, _Mathematics_ and _Liberal Study_.
 The full mark of these subjects is 300.
-Make sure the grading ranges are in scale with 300 as full mark.
+Make sure the grading ranges have 300 as full mark.

 ### Electives

-The full mark of electives subjects is 200.
-Make sure the grading ranges are in scale with 200 as full mark.
+The full mark of electives subjects is 200 (with the exception of M2).
+Make sure the grading ranges have 200 as full mark.

+M2 will be treated as an elective subject, but the full mark of M2 is 100.

 ### Combined Science

-Combined science (`cscb`) is an elective subjects, which have 2 parts, _Biology_ (`csb`) and _Chemistry_ (`csc`).
-The exam score of each part have to be graded separately.
-The final grade of this subject will only take the rounded average of two parts.
+Combined science (`cscb`) is an elective subject, consisted of 2 parts: _Biology_ (`csb`) and _Chemistry_ (`csc`).
+The exam score of each part be graded separately.
+The final grade of `cscb` will be the rounded average of two parts.

-### M2
-M2 will be treated as a elective subject, but the full mark of M2 is 100.

 ## Requirements